Writing the City was a literary arts platform created by the British Council in 2011.

 CREATIVE WRITING WORKSHOPS hosted by Jon Gresham

-Creative Writing Workshops are held every month from 2pm to 4pm on a Saturday at Toa Payoh Library, The Arts House or other venue in Singapore.
+Creative Writing Workshops were held every month from 2pm to 4pm on a Saturday at Toa Payoh Library, The Arts House or other venue in Singapore.

 Its facilitator is the author of We Rose Up Slowly (Math Paper Press, 2015), Jon Gresham.